zhiwenyou103/PlainQAFact/README.md

 > NOTE: Using Llama 3.1 8B model for both classification and answer extraction would take over 40 GB GPU memory.
 We recommend to use our pre-trained classifier or OpenAI models for classification if the GPU memory is limited.

+## Citation Information
+For the use of PlainQAFact and PlainFact benchmark, please cite: